5 things to NOT do in the SUN!

 Most people, especially kids, love to spend time outside playing in the sunshine – it is good for the soul!
 However it is up to us as adults to protect our young from serious damage that can be caused by over-exposure to the sun’s harmful UV rays.
 Sun protection is so very important.

 The damage mightn’t show until later in life so we can be easily tricked into thinking that a sunburn here and there won’t cause any harm – every sunburn hurts…short-term and long-term!

-Next time you head out into the sunshine with your little ones, it might be worth taking the following points into consideration:
+Next time you head out into the sun, it might be worth taking the following points into consideration:

 1. Do not assume that a higher SPF rating gives extra protection and therefore allows extra time out in the sun.

 SPF30 sunscreens filter approximately 96.7% of UV radiation.

 SPF50 sunscreens filter approximately 98% of UV radiation.

 Regardless of the SPF rating of a sunscreen it must be reapplied every two hours, especially after swimming, sweating and/or towel drying… and to our next point: